bullmoose20/MK-Docs/docs/files/overlays.md

 If an overlay is not 1000 x 1500 or 1920 x 1080 in size, you will need to use positional attributes to specify where on the base poster the Overlay should be.
 This is exampled in [Overview](#overview)

-Although Overlays are modular in that you can pick and choose what you would like to apply, each overlay you want to apply **must** be executed in the same Komet run and should not be scheduled, this will result in overlays that are not scheduled to run being deleted.
+Although Overlays are modular in that you can pick and choose what you would like to apply, each overlay you want to apply **must** be executed in the same Kometa run and should not be scheduled, this will result in overlays that are not scheduled to run being deleted.

   * For example, you cannot schedule a "4K Resolution" overlay to only apply on a Monday and a "Direct Play" overlay to only apply on a Tuesday.
 This will not work, both overlays must be scheduled to run at the same time.

-Komet and Plex **will not** remove old Overlaid images from the Plex file structure or database when new updates are available.
+Kometa and Plex **will not** remove old Overlaid images from the Plex file structure or database when new updates are available.
 On large libraries, this can often result in Image Bloat.

-  * We recommend you read more about this and the solution on the [Plex Image Cleanup](../komet/scripts/image-cleanup.md) page.
+  * We recommend you read more about this and the solution on the [Plex Image Cleanup](../kometa/scripts/image-cleanup.md) page.

 There is an attribute called `reapply_overlays` which, when set to true, will force overlays to reapply even when it is not necessary to do so [overlays only update when something has changed, this bypasses that behaviour].
-This will increase how long Komet takes to run and will also result in Image Bloat.
+This will increase how long Kometa takes to run and will also result in Image Bloat.

   * Ensure `reapply_overlays` is set to `false` if you see it in your Configuration File.
-If it has previously been set to true we recommend using [Plex Image Cleanup](../komet/scripts/image-cleanup.md) to get rid of the bloat.
+If it has previously been set to true we recommend using [Plex Image Cleanup](../kometa/scripts/image-cleanup.md) to get rid of the bloat.

 To remove all overlays from your library, add the [`remove_overlays` library attribute](../config/libraries.md#remove-overlays) set to `true`.**

-  * See the above note on Komet not removing the overlaid images, this is still true here.
+  * See the above note on Kometa not removing the overlaid images, this is still true here.

 ???+ danger "Important Notice"

     Once you have applied overlays to your posters in Plex, it is highly recommended that you never change artwork on a thing directly in Plex again.
-Komet uses labels on the items in Plex to decide if an overlay has been applied, so if you change artwork behind Komet's back things can become confused and items can end up with double-overlaid posters.
+Kometa uses labels on the items in Plex to decide if an overlay has been applied, so if you change artwork behind Kometa's back things can become confused and items can end up with double-overlaid posters.
 It's recommended to set new artwork using the asset directory, which will ensure that this doesn't happen.

-    **To change a single overlay original image either remove the `Overlay` shared label and update the Image in Plex or replace the image in the assets folder and then Komet will overlay the new image**
+    **To change a single overlay original image either remove the `Overlay` shared label and update the Image in Plex or replace the image in the assets folder and then Kometa will overlay the new image**

 ## Overlay Attributes